tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

                             print(a, b, c)
 ```

-While backtracking is not a built-in part of Python as in Prolog, the flow of
+While backtracking is not a built-in part of Python, the flow of control jumps
-control jumps around in the same way due to how and when loops terminate.
-Note
+around in the same way due to how and when the for-loops terminate.
+Note that
-that when the program is at the line `if is_triple(a, b, c)`, then there are
+when the program is at the line `if is_triple(a, b, c)`, then there are four
-four places the flow of control could jump to next: the `print` statement in
+places the flow of control could jump to next: the `print` statement in its
-its body, or back to one of the three earlier for-loops.
+body, or back to one of the three earlier for-loops.

 Go is similar: